Red Devils remain on top of the Premier League

-Dimitar Berbatov's header early on caused the hosts to open the scoring, and the Bulgarian added a second close to the hour mark to cap an impressive display for the Red Devils.
+Dimitar Berbatov's header early on saw the hosts to open the scoring, and the Bulgarian added a second close to the hour mark to cap an impressive display for the Red Devils.

 The home side's boss Sir Alex Ferguson had Anderson and Nemanja Vidic available after the duo recovered from a bout of flu, but Nani was not so lucky as he was left out of this encounter.
 Darren Fletcher also missed out on this one, while Michael Owen - who had recently declared himself fit - was not even on the bench.